 Welcome!
 We’re Josh and Erin.
 In 2016, we purchased a 15-acre derelict property in Longbranch, WA, and have been working diligently every day since to turn it into our dream farm.
 Currently, we have 18 chickens, 2 Angora rabbits, 4 Pygora goats, 2 Nigerian Dwarf goats, 7 sheep of various breeds, a terrible barn cat, the worst farm dog, several bee hives, and approximately 1 1/2 acres of land devoted to organic fruits and vegetables.

-Longbranch is located in the Puget Sound region of Washington State, on the very southern tip of the gorgeous Key Peninsula.
-Several seasonal waterways are active during the wet months and a year-round creek runs through the southern part of our property and feeds into Filucy Bay.
+Longbranch is located in the Puget Sound region of Washington State, on the very southern tip of the Key Peninsula.
+Several seasonal waterways are active here on our farm during the wet months and a year-round creek runs through the southern part of our property and feeds into Filucy Bay.
 As stewards of this land, we strive to minimize our negative impact on the environment and have been working with the Pierce Conservation District to implement Earth-friendly practices on our farm.

 To date, we have: